velammalm/CodingChallenge/README.md

 5. Ensure to change the Project compliance and JRE to 1.8

 # Steps to execute the test script:
-1. Find the testng.xml file and the following path in the project folder
+1. Find the testng.xml file and the following path in the project folder <br />
-    #src/main/resources -->testng.xml
+    #src/main/resources -->testng.xml <br />
-2.Rightclick on testng.xml and Run as-->TestNG Suite
+2.Rightclick on testng.xml and Run as-->TestNG Suite <br />
 3. The Reports can be obtained from 'Reports' Folder

 # Framework Description
-i. com.lampenwelt.pages - The object repositories and the methods for each pages are implemented ii. com.lampenwelt.testcases - The testscripts for each of the testcases are created and addressed using the testng attribute @Test iii. com.lampenwelt.utils - It consists of the following
+i. com.lampenwelt.pages - The object repositories and the methods for each pages are implemented  <br />
+ii. com.lampenwelt.testcases - The testscripts for each of the testcases are created and addressed using the testng attribute @Test  <br />
+iii. com.lampenwelt.utils - It consists of the following  <br />
-     1. ExcelReader.java -Code for fetching data from excel has been implemented in this file
+     1. ExcelReader.java -Code for fetching data from excel has been implemented in this file  <br />
-     2. Reporter.java - Extent Report software has been used and the code for html report generation with date and time has been implemented
+     2. Reporter.java - Extent Report software has been used and the code for html report generation with date and time has been implemented  <br />
-     3. WebEventlistener.java -The webdriver actions are logged and the output is casted in 'Logger' Files iv. com.lampenwelt.wrappers - It consists of the generic methods for executing driver actions using selenium
+     3. WebEventlistener.java -The webdriver actions are logged and the output is casted in 'Logger' Files  <br />
+iv. com.lampenwelt.wrappers - It consists of the generic methods for executing driver actions using selenium  <br />

-The other utilities implemented are as follows:
+The other utilities implemented are as follows:  <br />
-1. Configuration.properties - The project configurations such as the browser name and url can be mentioned
+1. Configuration.properties - The project configurations such as the browser name and url can be mentioned  <br />
-2. log4j.properties - The specifications for generating the log files after test execution are implemented here
+2. log4j.properties - The specifications for generating the log files after test execution are implemented here  <br />
-3. testng.xml - The tests which should be run as a suite can be described here
+3. testng.xml - The tests which should be run as a suite can be described here  <br />
-4. Data - The Excel test data are specified under this 'Data' folder under the root directory
+4. Data - The Excel test data are specified under this 'Data' folder under the root directory  <br />
-5. drivers - All the webdriver softwares are placed under this 'drivers' folder under the root directory
+5. drivers - All the webdriver softwares are placed under this 'drivers' folder under the root directory  <br />
-6. LoggerFiles - The test logs after execution are placed under this folder
+6. LoggerFiles - The test logs after execution are placed under this folder  <br />
-7. Reports - The HTML reports after the test execution can be viewed under this folder
+7. Reports - The HTML reports after the test execution can be viewed under this folder  <br />
 8. Screenshots - The Screenshots during test execution are placed here